Joseph-Maulin/Path_Finder/README.md

 app.py is a simple flask app to display the interactive maze and to call the solved route result of the user constructed maze.

 ## templates/maze_display.html and templates/maze_solved.html
 This uses JQuery, Jinja, Flask, Javascript, and CSS to display a user iteractive maze.
 The user draws a maze and places the start/finish markers to submit to find the shortest route to the finish.
-The program then displays the result to the user along with the process of the grid search in green.
+The program then displays the result to the user along with the process of the grid search in green. **Note that the display is artifically slowed down to be more visible to the human eye.